ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/RC3_Final/readme.txt

 I'm not sure what happened with the Blender file that I posted.
 I guess I must have click the wrong button somewhere during the transition to GitHub.

 The good news is that my original file is just fine.
 What I've done is to post a version 12 file: "Release3_AdaEdit_SundanceEdit_12.blend" under the following directory: Mesh/SundanceHaiku/RC3_Edits/RC3_Final.
+Along with the other images found in this directory, I posted an image of the version 12 leg UV's.

 The rest of the information, below, is fine